2004 California Proposition 59

 Proposition 59 (or Senate Constitutional Amendment 1) was an amendment of the Constitution of California that introduced freedom of information or "sunshine" provisions.
 It was proposed by the California Legislature and overwhelmingly approved by the voters in an initiative held as part of the November 2004 elections.

-Approval by the people
+Election results

 Proposition 59 was approved by the State Legislature as Senate Constitutional Amendment 1 of the 2003–2004 Regular Session (Resolution Chapter 1, Statutes of 2004).
-It was adopted by the California State Senate by a vote of 34-0 and the State Assembly by 78-0.
+It was adopted by the California State Senate by a vote of 34-0 and the State Assembly by 78–0.
 It was then put to voters as a ballot proposition on 2 November 2004.
 It passed with 9,334,852 (83.4%) votes in favor and 1,870,146 (16.6%) against.